maryammsd/Mole/README.md

 ````

 Once the fuzzing is finished, the script `scripts/check.sh` can be used to search for a crash in the collected files.
 This script accepts the directory path where the folders of fuzzing outputs are stored.
 The log files of the fuzzing tools used in our research (Monkey, Ape, Stoat, and FastBot2) are all available in this [link](https://hkustconnect-my.sharepoint.com/:u:/g/personal/mamt_connect_ust_hk/EcaM0uwNAjRNtKaLtpFjnfYBkfwTmy_vVWtYNpp0AnvNFA?e=9SDDAF).
-In these files, you can find information about the events generated in the fuzzing process for different runs in our evaluation phase.
+These files contain information about the events generated in the fuzzing process for different runs in our evaluation phase.